luk3yx/minetest-prang/README.md

 If you don't want to download PRANG!, Edgy1 hosts a public server.
-Note that movement processing and rendering is done server-side so there may be lag and/or glitching if you are far away from the server (which is currently in Canada) or have a poor internet connection.
+Note that movement processing and rendering is done server-side so there may be lag and/or glitching if you are far away from the server (which is currently in Germany) or have a poor internet connection.
 See https://edgy1.net/minetest/prang for more information.

 ## License